LGBTQ rights in South Korea: Supreme Court health insurance ruling

 In February 2020, a man in a same-sex relationship, Kim Yong-min, successfully registered his partner, So Seong-wook, as his spouse, allowing So to access his employer's health insurance plan.
 When the story became public a few months later, the National Health Insurance Service (NHIS) reversed course and revoked the dependent status.
 In February 2021, So filed a lawsuit against the NHIS.
 He claimed that the NHIS had unfairly discriminated against the couple as the agency provides spousal coverage to common-law partners, and only canceled his coverage under the insurance program of his partner's employer after learning of his same-sex marriage.
-In January 2022, an administrative court ruled against him citing the lack of legal recognition of same-sex unions in South Korea.
+In January 2022, an administrative court ruled against him, citing the lack of legal recognition of same-sex unions in South Korea.
 So said he would appeal, "We will appeal, and the world will change.
 I believe a world in which people can live equally is coming soon."
 The Seoul High Court ruled in favor of the couple on 21 February 2023, holding that government health insurance should offer spousal coverage to same-sex couples, the "first legal recognition of social benefits for same-sex couples" in South Korea.
 The National Health Insurance Service later announced it would appeal the ruling to the Supreme Court.
 On 16 May 2024, Human Rights Watch filed an amicus brief in support of the couple.
 On 18 July, the Supreme Court upheld the High Court ruling allowing same-sex partners equal NHIS spousal benefits.
 "I couldn't believe when I heard the ruling and I started crying," Kim told Reuters outside the court.
 "While this decision is a major milestone, the case itself is a sobering reminder of the lengthy judicial processes that same-sex couples must endure to secure basic rights that should be universally guaranteed," Amnesty International said in a statement.
-In the last week of September 2023, multiple media outlets reported that the National Health Insurance Service has rejected requests from same-sex couples to receive spousal coverage.
-The NHIS said that unlike cases related to heterosexual couples, there are no regulations stating which legal documents are required for same-sex couples.
+In the last week of September 2023, multiple media outlets reported that the National Health Insurance Service (NHIS) rejected requests from same-sex couples to receive spousal coverage.
+The NHIS said that, unlike cases related to heterosexual couples, there are no regulations stating which legal documents are required for same-sex couples.
 Although the Constitutional Court and the Supreme Court are treated as coequal the two courts have persistently come into conflict with each other over which of them is the final arbiter of the meaning of the Constitution.
-In October 2023, the relationship between the two high courts came to a head when the Constitutional Court overturned a Supreme Court decision and uphold military anti-LGBT law.
+In October 2023, the relationship between the two high courts came to a head when the Constitutional Court overturned a Supreme Court decision and upheld a military anti-LGBTQ law.
 The Constitutional Court of Korea has yet to deliver a final verdict on the case.